 3. Jargon: We’re against it!
 If the use of technical terms is unavoidable, please include a brief explanation of their meaning within your article.

-4. To help ensure maximum clarity, ask an intelligent, educated friend who knows no philosophy to read your article before you send it in and, if necessary, modify it in the light of his/her comments.
+4. To help ensure maximum clarity, please ask an intelligent, educated friend who knows no philosophy to read your article before you send it to us and, if necessary, modify it in the light of his/her comments.

-6. By sending us an article you give us the right to publish it in paper and online edition of Philosophy Now and also to include it in paper and electronic collections of past issues.
+6. By sending us an article you give us the right to publish it in the paper and digital editions of Philosophy Now and also to include it in paper and electronic collections of past issues.
 However, copyright remains the property of the authors.
 Authors are free to publish their contributions again elsewhere, so long as Philosophy Now is acknowledged as the place of first publication.

-Contributions should be sent by email to the following address, with the text of the article in the body of the email itself or attached as a Word document (but not a PDF document):
+Contributions should be emailed to the following address, with the text of the article in the body of the email itself or attached as a Word document (but not a PDF):